 6. What to do with overripe bananas: Fried Cinnamon Bananas

 Sometimes, simple is better.
-Rather than adding your bananas to a recipe, make them the showcase!
-This pan-fried cinnamon banana recipe is so easy and tasty, especially when served with a side of vanilla ice cream.
+Rather than adding your best bananas to a recipe, make them the showcase!
+This pan-fried cinnamon banana recipe is so easy and tasty, especially when served with a scoop of vanilla ice cream.
 It is sugar and spice and everything nice!
 I even like to add some ginger and nutmeg to the mix!
 Since you want the banana slices to keep their round shape, it is best to use bananas before they turn mushy.

 7. What to do with overripe bananas: Make Banana Upside-Down Cake